happyplan/happyplan/readme.md

 # Happy Plan!

-> When Grunt.js use Jekyll as a peon
+> When Grunt.js uses Jekyll as a peon.

-Happy plan is bundle of awesome tool to be used as a static website generator.
+Happy plan is bundle of amazing tools to be used as a static website generator.
 It's all about fun and so easy to publish on gh-pages.

-What in it ?
+### What in it ?

-* A static Website generator from html or markdown : [Jekyll](https://github.com/mojombo/jekyll)
+* A static website generator from html or markdown: [Jekyll](https://github.com/mojombo/jekyll).
-* A task-based command line build tool : [Grunt.js](http://gruntjs.com/) & some pre defined task (scripts, styles & images automatic compression)
+* A task-based command line build tool: [Grunt.js](http://gruntjs.com/) & some pre-defined tasks (scripts, styles & images automatic compression).
-* A awesome CSS pre-processor, Sass direclty served with [Compass](http://compass-style.org/)
+* An amazing CSS pre-processor, Sass directly served with [Compass](http://compass-style.org/).
-* A quick way to provide scalable icon as font thanks to [Fontcustom](http://fontcustom.com/) & a Grunt task.
+* A quick way to provide scalable icons as font thanks to [Fontcustom](http://fontcustom.com/) & a Grunt task.
-* A [Livereload](http://livereload.com/) server ([tiny-lr](https://github.com/mklabs/tiny-lr)), to make development as fast as hell.
+* A [Livereload](http://livereload.com/) server ([tiny-lr](https://github.com/mklabs/tiny-lr)) to make development as fast as hell.
-* Bower
+* A package manager for the web called [Bower](https://github.com/twitter/bower).

-Oh, by the way, [why "happy plan"](http://www.youtube.com/watch?v=5zVVKXT8Vi0) ?
+Oh, by the way, [why "happy plan"](http://www.youtube.com/watch?v=5zVVKXT8Vi0)?

 ## Requirements